- Was the Instrument of the Egyptian Singer Har-Mose the First Guitar in the World?

 We bet that the lute, now seldom used and relayed to the rank of museum piece, has not finished vibrating with jealousy!

 You get the idea, the history of the guitar is vast, because it counts a crazy number of distant relatives.
 Building on its success, it has also integrated classrooms in the twentieth century.
-The long awaited recognition of guitar lessons?
+Take the next step in the history of the guitar and find online guitar lessons for kids.

 The good news is that if this text made you want to scratch off the pick, Superprof helps you find a private teacher whenever you want!